brunomaga/brunomaga.github.io/publications.md

 - **Rotary Embeddings [GPTNeo]:** positional embeddings are replaced by rotary positional embeddings (RoPE) at each layer of the output.
 - **Optimization** performed with AdamW optimizer with $$β_1 = 0.9$$, $$β2 = 0.95$$ and $$eps = 10^{−5}$$.
 - **Cosine learning rate schedule** with a warmup of $$2000$$ steps, a weight decay of $$0.1$$, a gradient clipping of $$1.0$$ and a final learning of $$10%$$ of the initial value.
-- **Causal multi-Head attention** inspired by Rabe and Staats (2021) and uses the backward from Dao et al. (2022), replaces the regular transformer multi-head attention.
-"This is achieved by not storing the attention weights and not computing the key/query scores that are masked due to the causal nature of the language modeling task."
+- **Efficient causal multi-Head attention** achieved by not storing the attention weights and not computing the key/query scores that are masked due to the causal nature of the language modeling task.
 - **Activation checkpointing** was implemented to reduce memory.
 Yet it required manually implementing the Pytorch backward propagation function for the Transformer (insted of PyTorch autograd).
 This also required model and sequence parallelism (why?).
 - **Overlap of the computation of activations and the communication between GPUs** over the network, to reduce latency.
 </details>